FluxML/FluxJS.jl/README.md

 Run [Flux](https://fluxml.github.io/) models in the browser, via [deeplearn.js](https://deeplearnjs.org/).

+Note that if you get errors running this package, you may need to run `Pkg.checkout("ASTInterpreter2")`.

 ## JS Output

 You can see what Flux.JS sees with `@code_js`, which works like `@code_typed` or